 It’s all about the timing!

-Hydrangeas can be harvested from August to October depending on your location and variety of the plant.
+These flower heads can be harvested from August to October depending on your location and the variety of the plant.

 WHEN NOT TO PICK BOOMS FOR DRYING

-Let’s start with what not do do first, just so you know!
+Let’s start with what not to do first, just so you know!

 Do not pick flowers for drying that have freshly bloomed, or after a rain or in the morning when dew is still on them.
 There is too much moisture in them and they will begin to wilt and die before they dry.